Digital: bridging the digital divide and administrative simplification

 Key figures

-Population with digital difficulties
+Population in digital vulnerability

 RPD commitments